Comparison of DNS server software: Microsoft DNS

 In the Windows Server 2016, the DNS Server supports DNS policies using which the admins can have more control over the name resolution process.

 NSD

 NSD is a free software authoritative server provided by NLNet Labs.
 NSD is a test-bed server for DNSSEC; new DNSSEC protocol features are often prototyped using the NSD code base.
 NSD hosts several top-level domains, and operates three of the root nameservers.

 pdnsd

 Pdnsd is a caching DNS proxy server that stores cached DNS records on disk for long term retention.
 Pdnsd is designed to be highly adaptable to situations where net connectivity is slow, unreliable, unavailable, or highly dynamic, with limited capability of acting as an authoritative nameserver.
 It is licensed under the GPL.

 Posadis

 Posadis is a free software DNS server, written in C++, featuring Dynamic DNS update support.

 PowerDNS

 PowerDNS is a free software DNS server with a variety of data storage back-ends and load balancing features.
-Authoritative and recursive server functions are implemented as separate applications.
+Authoritative and recursive server functions are implemented as separate applications, as well as a separate DNS caching proxy (dnsdist) which implements features such as DNS over HTTPS.